bleakwood/simple-web-app/README.md

 Complete a database powered web application, with following features:

-1）Consists only one page, when the user is logged in, it should display:
+1）Consists only one page, when the user is logged in, it reads:
-"{username} thank you for visiting us!
-You have logged in {N} times, and total time spent on our site being {M} minutes."
+**"{username} thank you for visiting us!
+You have logged in {N} times, and total time spent on our site being {M} minutes."**
-When the user is not logged in, it should display:
+When the user is not logged in, it reads:
-"There are now {N} registered users and {M} guests visiting our site."
+**"There are now {N} registered users and {M} guests visiting our site."**

 2) Users will be able to register with username and password, no email needed.